RiasKlein/Basic_UNIX_Shell/README.md

-# Basic UNIX Shells
+# Basic UNIX Utilities

-A collection of basic UNIX shell programs written in the C language.
+A collection of basic UNIX utilities written in the C language.

 ## Shell Iterations